ritza-co/code-with-replit-book/manuscript/07-building-a-game-with-pygame.md

 ## Make it your own

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
-Fork it from the embed below.
+Fork it from [https://repl.it/@GarethDwyer1/cwr-07-juggling-with-pygame](https://repl.it/@GarethDwyer1/cwr-07-juggling-with-pygame).

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-07-juggling-with-pygame?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?